DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Method

 where $R$ is the rendering function and $T$ transforms the moving parts based on the motion estimation.
-While~\cite{liu2023paris} solves~\cref{e:motion-analysis-objective} using backpropagation, we find gradient-based optimization prone to local optima, leading to suboptimal estimation.
-Since the search space is relatively low dimensional, we optimize~\cref{e:motion-analysis-objective} directly using grid search.
+While~\cite{liu2023paris} solves~\cref{e:motion-analysis-objective} using back-propagation, we find gradient-based optimization prone to local optima, leading to sub-optimal estimation.
+Since the search space has relatively low dimensionality\footnote{$7$ for revolute type and $4$ for prismatic type.}, we optimize~\cref{e:motion-analysis-objective} directly using grid search.